archethic-foundation/archethic-docs/docs/learn/cryptography/hardware-root-of-trust.md

 ---
 id: hardware-root-of-trust
-title: Harware Root of Trust
+title: Hardware Root of Trust
 ---

 ## What is hardware root of trust?